acorn-io/library/mongodb/README.md

 If you would like to back up your database, you can launch with or update the app with a `--backup-schedule`.
 The backup schedule is in cron format.

+It stores backup archive files in a dedicated PV(Persistent Volume).
+So it is highly recommended to use a storage system outside of the Kubernetes cluster for persistent volume provisioning to preserve backup files even if the entire cluster is down.
+More specifically, acorn volumes are provisioned by the default storage class of Kubernetes cluster.
+So you have to choose remote storage backend for the default storage class.

 Here is an example of how you could do daily backups:
 `acorn run [MONGODB_ACORN_IMAGE] --backup-schedule "0 0 * * *"`